wonas2dosgwr3/measurevaluenotmoney/README.md

 "Debt in the present order of magnitude began with the [First] World War. ***Without credit [elastic currency speculators], the war [to end all wars] <ins>could not have continued above four months</ins>;*** with benefit of credit [elastic currency speculators] it went more than four years.
 Victory followed the credit [elastic currency speculators].
 The price [besides wholesale tragic destruction of human and other resources] was appalling debt." [formatting added] *- <ins>A Bubble That Broke The World</ins>, Garet Garrett, 1931-2, p3, "Cosmology Of The Bubble".* "Most of the matter in this book has appeared in the ***Saturday Evening Post*** during the last twelve months, though not exactly in the same form;"

 > # ***"the gentry pushing their cravings ..."***
 > "The country is claimed by both Mingos and Mohicans, and is a sort of common territory to fish and hunt through, in time of peace ...
 "Common territory!" exclaimed Hurry, laughing aloud.
 "I should like to know what Floating Tom Hutter would say to that?
 He claims the lake as his own property, in vartue of fifteen years' possession, ...
 "And what will the Colony say to such a quarrel?
 All this country must have some owner, ***the gentry pushing their cravings into the wilderness, even where they never dare to venture', in their own persons, to look at the land they own."*** [formatting added] *- <ins>The Deerslayer</ins>, James Fenimore Cooper, 1841, Chap.
-1*
-B
+1*look nbb
 # ***1933.
 The Farm Holiday movement***

 ### **1933. " ... out in the prairie states, in the hungry,  depression-scarred acres of the West and Northwest, the farmers were once more in revolt.
 They'd been hit by hard times, their answer was the** ***Farm Holiday movement.***